Sotero Cabahug

-Sotero "Terong" Barte Cabahug (April 22, 1891 – December 15, 1963) was a Filipino lawyer, legislator, politician, and civil servant from Mandaue, Cebu, Philippines.
+Sotero "Terong" Barte Cabahug (April 22, 1891 – December 15, 1963) was a Filipino Visayan lawyer, legislator, politician, and civil servant from Mandaue, Cebu, Philippines.
 He was awarded Legion of Honor with the rank of Commander.
 He was governor of Cebu (1934–1937), member of the House of Representatives for Cebu's 2nd district for two consecutive terms (1928–1934), Secretary of Public Works and Communications (1945–1946), member of the Cebu Provincial Board (1952–1954), the 9th Secretary of National Defense (1954–1956), and associate justice of the Court of Appeals (1956–1961).

-Early life
+Early life and education

 Sotero Cabahug was born to the farming family of Narciso Cabahug and Cirila Barte in Mandaue, Cebu on April 22, 1891.
 He attended public schools in Mandaue, Colegio-Seminario de San Carlos, and San de Letran College in Manila.
 As a student, he earned recognition for being a consistent honor student, scholarship, and educational medals.
 Earning a bachelor's degree, he acquired a Licentiate in Jurisprudence at the University of Santo Tomas, graduating with mertissimus.

+Personal life

+He was the brother of Fructuoso Cabahug who was appointed governor of Cebu by the American military government from 1945 until 1946.
 His marriage to Vicenta Labucay, daughter of prominent Cebu businessman Estanislau Labucay, bore nine children and the family lived in Diliman, Quezon City.

-He was the brother of Fructuoso Cabahug who was appointed governor of Cebu by the American military government from 1945 until 1946.
-Elmer Cabahug, professional Philippine Basketball Association player and University of Visayas basketball team coach, was his great grandchild.
+Elmer Cabahug, professional Philippine Basketball Association player and University of Visayas basketball team coach, was his great-grandchild.